 Even with that crew, plus wrestling personality Jimmy Hart's rock 'n' roll past with Memphis band The Gentrys, the best song from WWE owner Vince McMahon's musical interlude involved a couple of unlikely names: singer-songwriter Marshall Chapman and Kentucky-born country music fan turned pro wrestler James Morris, better known as Hillbilly Jim.

-Chapman learned of the opportunity to write a song for Hillbilly Jim through her friend and mentor Doc Pomus, a pop songwriter whose credits include "Viva Las Vegas" and "Save the Last Dance For Me."
+Chapman learned of the opportunity to write a theme song for Hillbilly Jim through her friend and mentor Doc Pomus, a pop songwriter whose credits include "Viva Las Vegas" and "Save the Last Dance For Me."

 "Only in America could something like this happen," Chapman remembers in her book Goodbye, Little Rock and Roller.
 "After all, this is the country that gave the world Tiny Tim, Mrs. Miller and Alvin and the Singing Chipmunks.
 So why not singing wrestlers?
 Makes perfect sense to me."